Machine Learning Engineer

 • Develop ML and GenAI Solutions: Design and implement machine learning using Python, leveraging data technologies such as Databricks, Kafka, and the AWS cloud environment.
 Our architecture is based on microservices, allowing for dynamic deployment of new features.

-• Proven experience in a real-world ML/AI role with strong understanding of core algorithms, data structures, and model performance evaluation.
+• Proven experience in a real‑world ML / AI role, with strong understanding of core algorithms, data structures, and model performance evaluation.

 • Hands‑on experience with GenAI APIs and tools, including deployment and integration of GenAI solutions into production systems.

-• Strong analytical and problem-solving skills with the ability to approach complex problems methodically while keeping business impact in mind.
+• Strong analytical and problem‑solving skills, with the ability to approach complex problems methodically while keeping business impact in mind.

 • Experience with MLOps tools and practices (e.g., MLflow, SageMaker, Docker, CI/CD pipelines).

-• Excellent communication and presentation skills, capable of articulating technical results to both technical and non-technical stakeholders, including senior leadership.
+• Excellent communication and presentation skills, capable of clearly articulating technical results to both technical and non‑technical stakeholders, including senior leadership.

 • Track record of stakeholder engagement, collaborating cross‑functionally with product, engineering, and business teams.